 Kathy has been to Europe and would love to travel back there and see more of this world and the history of different countries.
 Closer to home, weekend trips are spent exploring small towns finding little shops and out-of-the-way restaurants.
 She enjoys serving as a greeter at her church – Southeast Christian – meeting new people and making new friends.

-Expressing herself creatively through flower arranging and arts and crafts are ways she spends her free time, along with family time and “Friday Night Girls Night” with girlfriends.
+Expressing herself creatively through flower arranging and arts and crafts are ways she spends her free time, along with family time and “Friday Night Girls Night” with girlfriends; she’ll never give up her freedom!
 She loves a wide range of movie types – comedy, mystery, romance, thriller and true stories and when it comes to food, she loves a good burger, swiss steak and mashed potatoes and mac & cheese!

 A little known fact about Kathy is that she wanted to be a veterinarian when she left high school.
 In fact, asked what one thing she could never give up, she says no matter how old she gets, she will always have a dog.
 “They always give love and companionship!”